FredrikPedersen/ACIT4610_Evolutionary_Artificial_Intelligence_And_Robotics/CellularAutomata/README.md

  - Dark Blue = Recovered

 ### __handle_healthy_person(person, pos_y, pos_x)
+This function is used to determine whether a healthy person at position (y, x) is to going to become infected.
+To determine this, we check the healthy persons neighbourhood (all cells directly adjacent to (y, x)) for infection.
+For each infected cell found we calculate the infection chance and compare that to a randomly generated number to determine whether they get infected (see Simulation Constants - INFECTION_CHANCE).

 ### __handle_infected_person(person)
+When handling an infected person, there are three possible outcomes: they die, they recover or they stay infected.

+1. Death:
+    - If a person's infection was marked as lethal when initializing the person (see Simulation Constants - MORTALITY_CHANCE) the person dies.
+    - Plans are to implement a check to see if the virus symptoms has lasted for at least a week before the person dies, as that would be a more realistic scenario.

+2. Recovery:
+    - If a person does not die, we test if they have been sick longer or equal to the average duration of the disease.
+    - If so, we take RECOVERY_CHANCE plus the time a person has been having symptoms divided by 200 (200 in this case is an arbitrary made up so recovery chances won't be too high) and compare it to a random number.
+This way, the longer a person is sick over the average duration, the higher their chances of recovering.

+3. Remain Infected:
+    - If a person remains infected, their infection object is updated.
+    - This entails that the infection's duration is incremented, and if appropriate, it's infection_stage (Incubation or Showing Sympoms) and whether it is infectious or not is updated.

 ### __create_health_value_array()
+The PyCX simulator utilizes Pyplot's imshow function to render the grid, and that only accepts an array with integer values.
+This function creates a 2D Numpy array with the health_state values from each person in the stateConfig in order to render a cells health state graphicly.

+In terms of effectiveness, looping through the entire stateConfig and retrieving the health_state value for every person object is abysmal.
+We will look into how to pass stateConfig directly to some Pyplot function if we get the time for it.

 # Research, and how it is reflected in the simulation